kubecost/docs/aws-marketplace-install.md

 ## Step 2.
 Deploy Kubecost with attached IAM role

-Access Helm install steps are available at [kubecost.com/install](kubecost.com/install).
+Access Helm install steps available at [kubecost.com/install](kubecost.com/install).

-Supply the following parameters to your helm install command to attach your IAM role ([more info](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)) via annotation set as .Values.awstore.annotations and deploy Kubecost with AWS Marketplace images.
+Supply the following parameters to your _helm install_ command to attach your IAM role ([more info](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)) via annotation set as .Values.awstore.annotations and deploy Kubecost with AWS Marketplace images.

 > Note that you need to supply your AWS account ID and IAM role name in the parameter below.